SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Memory allocation is setting aside memory for a purpose, e.g. to store entities of a programming language.
 Memory deallocation is releasing previously allocated memory.

-The lifetime of a variable or object is the time where it has valid memory.

 ### The stack and the heap

 The call stack is often only called the stack.